gyrdym/ml_algo/README.md

 Let's try to classify data from a well-known [Iris](https://www.kaggle.com/datasets/uciml/iris) dataset using a non-linear algorithm - [decision trees](https://en.wikipedia.org/wiki/Decision_tree)

 First, you need to download the data and place it in a proper place in your file system.
 To do so you should follow the instructions which are given in the [Logistic regression](#logistic-regression) section.
+Or you may use [loadIrisDataset](https://pub.dev/documentation/ml_dataframe/latest/ml_dataframe/loadIrisDataset.html) function that returns ready to use [DataFrame](https://pub.dev/documentation/ml_dataframe/latest/ml_dataframe/DataFrame-class.html) instance filled with `Iris`dataset.

 After loading the data, it's needed to preprocess it.
 We should drop the `Id` column since the column doesn't make sense.
 Also, we need to encode the 'Species' column - originally, it contains 3 repeated string labels, to feed it to the classifier